RobG66/Gamelist-Manager/README.md

 Donations: https://paypal.me/RGanshorn?country.x=CA&locale.x=en_US

+March 27th, 2025
+ Version 7.8 released!
+Lots of little tweaks and a few important fixes.
+The fixes for arcadesystemname will correct issues with automatic Arcade collections.
+Media management is still on the radar, but is not ready.

 March 1st, 2025
  Version 7.7 has been released!
 If you have an idea or find an issue, please report it.